 This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 The goal is to make your team adaptable for increasingly fast changing communication requirements.
-This guide will help you improve your PR team workflow so that you stay current and create more value for clients in less time.
+This guide will help you improve your PR workflow so that you stay current and create more value for clients in less time.
 The result?
 Better work, happier clients, and more time left to sell to other clients.

 This guide is intended as your roadmap for real change in your company.
 It is full of practical advice to get your team on board during workshops, internal presentations, and pilot projects.